DOAJ/doaj/README.md

         "bibjson" : {
             "active" : true|false,
-            "title" : "The title of the journal", "identifier": [
+            "title" : "The title of the journal", "alternative_title" : "An alternative title for the journal", "identifier": [
                 {"type" : "pissn", "id" : "<print issn>"}, {"type" : "eissn", "id" : "<electronic issn>"},